Kingdom of Croatia (925–1102): Succession crisis

 Ladislaus died in 1095, leaving his nephew Coloman to continue the campaign.
 Coloman, as well as Ladislaus before him, wasn't seen as a conqueror but rather as a pretender to the Croatian throne.
+The written experiences of Raymond of Aguilers, and later William of Tyre, of the First Crusaders, specifically the passage of the army of Raymond IV, Count of Toulouse from "Istria near Aquileia and at length reached Dalmatia" a land which "extends longitudinally between Hungary and the Adriatic sea" with "four large cities: Zara, Salona, also called Spalato, Antivari, and Ragusa", was through forest and marshes of Lika and Dalmatia in late 1096, and show that in the country called Sclavonia or Dalmatia i.e. Kingdom of Croatia and Dalmatia, was no authority to agree the terms of passage and relations with the people.
+This indicates "state of anarchy".
+In the Crusader's accounts (of Raymond of Aguilers), described with biblical expression, the army travelled for 40 days through the mountains, forests and fog without trade and guide from "barbaric" and "fierce" native population who avoided them, leaving strongholds and villages desolate and attacked army's rearguard.
+In retaliation and to discourage further attacks, count Raymond of Toulouse ordered mutilation of six captured Slavs.
+Peter Tudebode in Historia de Hierosolymitano itinere wrote that Raymond "lost many noble knights while passing through Sclavonia".
+After passing across Sclavonia they arrived to Shkodër the capital of the kingdom of Duklja where Raymond came in contact with Constantine Bodin.

-Coloman assembled a large army to press his claim on the throne and in 1097 defeated King Petar's troops in the Battle of Gvozd Mountain, where the latter was killed.
+Coloman eventually assembled a large army to press his claim on the throne and in 1097 defeated King Petar's troops in the Battle of Gvozd Mountain, where the latter was killed.
 Since the Croatians didn't have a leader any more and Dalmatia had numerous fortified towns that would be difficult to defeat, negotiations started between Coloman and the Croatian feudal lords.
 It took several more years before the Croatian nobility recognised Coloman as the king.
 Coloman was crowned in Biograd in 1102 and the title now claimed by Coloman was "King of Hungary, Dalmatia, and Croatia".
 Some of the terms of his coronation are summarized in Pacta Conventa by which the Croatian nobles agreed to recognise Coloman as king.
 In return, the 12 Croatian nobles that signed the agreement retained their lands and properties and were granted exemption from tax or tributes.
 The nobles were to send at least ten armed horsemen each beyond the Drava River at the king's expense if his borders were attacked.
 Despite the fact that the Pacta Conventa is not an authentic document from 1102, there was almost certainly some kind of contract or agreement between the Croatian nobles and Coloman which regulated the relations in the same way.